palucaville/blender-scripts/README.md

 **geolocate.py**
-Blender 3.6 script to get and display: the Public IP calling "httpbin.org/ip" and then "geo.ipify.org/api/v2/country,city?apikey" the TOR IP address and info using socket session with "requests" 127.0.0.1:9050
+Blender 3.6 script to get and display:
+-the Public IP calling "httpbin.org/ip" and then "geo.ipify.org/api/v2/country,city?apikey" -the TOR IP address and info using socket session with "requests" 127.0.0.1:9050